Hope Lodge (American Cancer Society): History

 The Hope Lodge program began in Charleston, South Carolina, in 1970.
 The first facility was founded by Margot Freudenberg (1895–1993), a local civic leader and longtime volunteer for the American Cancer Society.
 She was inspired by a similar patient housing program she observed during a trip to Australia and New Zealand with President Dwight D. Eisenhower's People to People Ambassador Program.

 Services and Impact

-As of 2024, the American Cancer Society operates more than 30 Hope Lodge locations across the United States, including one in San Juan, Puerto Rico.
+As of 2025, the American Cancer Society operates 31 Hope Lodge locations across the United States, including one in San Juan, Puerto Rico.
 Guests stay in private or semi-private rooms, and most facilities include community kitchens, laundry facilities, and spaces for social interaction.

 Hope Lodge services are offered free of charge regardless of income, thanks to donations from individuals, corporate sponsors, and community partners.
 Eligibility requires the patient to be in active cancer treatment and accompanied by a caregiver.

 Collectively, the Hope Lodge network provides more than 500,000 nights of free lodging each year, saving patients and families over $50 million annually in hotel costs.